Bright Memory

 Bright Memory is a first-person shooter game developed by FYQD Personal Studio and published by Playism.

 Created by a single developer in his spare time, it was initially released through Steam's Early Access program for Microsoft Windows as Bright Memory: Episode 1 on 12 January 2019, eventually leaving early access on 25 March 2020.
 Additionally, the game was released for mobile platforms between 2019 and 2020, as well as for the Xbox Series X/S as one of its launch titles on 10 November 2020.

-Instead of creating an Episode 2, the game was remade and expanded in both gameplay and story into a full-length title called Bright Memory: Infinite, released on Windows and Xbox Series X/S in 2021.
+Instead of creating a Episode 2, the game was remade and expanded in both gameplay and story into a full-length title called Bright Memory: Infinite, released on Windows and Xbox Series X/S in 2021.
 Players who have bought the Windows version of Bright Memory are able to get Bright Memory: Infinite for free.

 Gameplay

 Bright Memory is a first-person shooter with melee elements.
 Players take control of Shelia, who, in addition to using guns and a sword, also has supernatural abilities such as psychokinesis and unleashing energy blasts.
 All forms of attack can be combined as desired and the game will award letter grades to creative combinations similar to Devil May Cry.
 Success in combat awards experience points that can be used to augment the character's skills and to unlock more abilities such as stopping time.
 Additionally, some areas feature puzzles that need to be solved.
 The early access version of the first episode features about an hour of gameplay with the developer announcing another two hours of gameplay by the end of 2019 with more episodes in the following years.